discover & work in

 Croatia is one of the best cycling and mountain biking destinations in the world.
 The landscape is rocky, fast, and has trails that can travel around the sparkling sea or onto an extensive network that connects far-flung places.

-The terrain suits all abilities, from amateurs to professionals, cyclists looking to follow a former elegant Hapsburg railway to thrill-seekers enthusiastic about the steep descent around Losinj.
+More than some of the ways to travel around Croatia, the terrain suits all abilities, from amateurs to professionals, cyclists looking to follow a former elegant Hapsburg railway to thrill-seekers enthusiastic about the steep descent around Losinj.
 The combination of Dalmatia and Istria together connects nearly 2,500 miles of trails alone, and the traditional spas around the country make it easy to recover after a more challenging ride.

 The food of Croatia is finally getting more attention as tourism has realized the historical, cultural, and delicious impact of the cuisine around the country.
 A food tour, no matter where you visit, introduces you to the pleasures of traditional flavors and contemporary dishes influenced by the past.
 Each city and town hosts its own spin on a classic Croatian dish emphasized by local ingredients and seasonality.